Depa Group

 Depa PLC is a publicly listed interior construction and manufacturing firm headquartered in Dubai, UAE.
 Established in 1996 and listed on the Nasdaq Dubai.
-The firm provides interior construction services and joinery manufacturing for construction contractors in the Middle East, Africa, Asia and Europe.
+The firm provides interior construction services and joinery manufacturing for construction contractors in Africa, Asia and Europe.
 Depa Group consists of four subsidiaries: Depa Interiors, Deco Group, Design Studio Group, and Vedder.

 History

 Depa Group was established as Arabtec Hotel Interiors in 1996 by founding members Riad Kamal, Chris Holmes and Mohannad Sweid.
 In 1997, the company completed its first project - the Al Bustan Rotana Hotel in Dubai, UAE.
 In the same year, the company also provided interior construction works on the Jumeirah Beach Hotel, Dubai.
-In 1998, Arabtec Hotel Interiors acquired an Italian interior contractor called Depa, and subsequently changed its name to Depa.
-Depa Abu Dhabi was incorporated in the same year.

 Depa provided interior works for the Al Bustan Rotana Hotel & Burj Al Arab, both in Dubai, in 1997 and 1999 respectively.
 In the same year, Depa Hotel Interiors (Egypt) was established and the company delivered the Four Seasons Nile Plaza Hotel in Cairo.